fsabre/hall-of-gods-faker/README.md

 ## Features

-Just click on a symbol to rotate between the available ones.
+Click on a symbol to rotate between the available ones (none, attuned, ascended, radiant).

-Zoom or dezoom to fit the screen according to your resolution.
+Use the zoom/dezoom function of your browser (probably Ctrl + '+') to show the whole screen, depending on your resolution.

-Screenshot yourself.
+Screenshot manually.

 ## Run locally